PC7-Client/PC7-Client/README.md

 2. Your viewers can use `!link` command in your stream chat.

 ### Tips
-- You can toggle whether `!link` command is enabled in your stream chat in settings!.
+- You can toggle whether `!link` command is enabled in your stream chat in settings.

 # New Features: